 Science Committee.
-The primary responsibilities of our Science Committee are to review and advise management on clinical and technology operations functions of the Company, as well as identifying and assessing business development opportunities from a scientific and technical perspective.
+The primary responsibilities of our Science Committee are to assist management in identifying and assessing business development opportunities from a scientific and technical perspective.
 In addition, the Science Committee is responsible for making recommendations to the Board regarding research and development strategies and opportunities.